BenjaminBossan/hacking-game/README.md

 4. **Ending a Round:**
    - If the player wins the round (score meets or exceeds the required points), the total score increases and the required points for the next round are incremented by 50.
-   - If the round is lost, the game forces a restart (total score resets) but allows the player to view the winning solution by clicking **"Show Winning Path"**.
+   - If the round is lost, the game forces a restart (total score resets) but allows the player to view the winning solution by clicking **"Show Solution"**.

 5. **Visualization:**
    - The path is visualized with both tile highlighting and an SVG overlay.
 The overlay draws a polyline connecting the centers of the selected tiles (or the winning path), making it easier to trace the route.